AMReX-Astro/MAESTROeX/sphinx_docs/source/introduction.rst

 History of MAESTROeX
 ====================

 MAESTROeX describes the evolution of low Mach number flows that are in hydrostatic equilibrium.
+MAESTROeX itself derives from MAESTRO, the original (pure Fortran) low Mach number stellar hydrodynamics code.
+MAESTROeX is a rewrite of MAESTRO in the C++/Fortran framework of AMReX.
+Henceforth, we will refer only to MAESTROeX, although some of the ideas originated in MAESTRO before the change to MAESTROeX.

-The idea for MAESTROeX grew out of our success in applying low Mach number combustion methods developed for terrestrial flames :raw-latex:`\cite{DayBell00}` to small-scale astrophysical flames (including Landau-Darrieus instability :raw-latex:`\cite{SNld}`, Rayleigh-Taylor unstable flames :raw-latex:`\cite{SNrt3d}`, and flame-turbulence interactions :raw-latex:`\cite{SNturb}`).
+The idea for MAESTROeX grew out of our success in applying low Mach number combustion methods developed for terrestrial flames :cite:`DayBell00` to small-scale astrophysical flames (including Landau-Darrieus instability :cite:`SNld`, Rayleigh-Taylor unstable flames :cite:`SNrt3d`, and flame-turbulence interactions :cite:`SNturb`).
 Our original small-scale astrophysical combustion algorithm is detailed in

 -  *Adaptive Low Mach Number Simulations of Nuclear Flames,*
    J. B. Bell, M. S. Day, C. A. Rendleman, S. E. Woosley, & M. Zingale 2004, JCP, 195, 2, 677 (henceforth BDRWZ)

-MAESTRO was developed initially for modeling the convecting phase in a white dwarf preceding the ignition of a Type Ia supernovae.
+MAESTROeX was developed initially for modeling the convecting phase in a white dwarf preceding the ignition of a Type Ia supernovae.
 As such, we needed to incorporate the compressibility effects due to large-scale stratification in the star.
-The method closest in spirit to MAESTROeX is the pseudo-incompressible method of Durran :raw-latex:`\cite{durran}`, developed for terrestrial atmospheric flows (assuming an ideal gas).
+The method closest in spirit to MAESTROeX is the pseudo-incompressible method of Durran :cite:`durran`, developed for terrestrial atmospheric flows (assuming an ideal gas).
 Part of the complexity of the equations in MAESTROeX stems from the need to descibe a general equation of state.
-Additionally, since reactions can significantly alter the hydrostatic structure of a star, we incorporated extensions that capture the expansion of the background state :raw-latex:`\cite{almgren:2000}`.
+Additionally, since reactions can significantly alter the hydrostatic structure of a star, we incorporated extensions that capture the expansion of the background state :cite:`almgren:2000`.
 The low Mach number equations for stellar flows were developed in a series of papers leading up to the first application to this problem: